Communication comes in many forms. Protesting is one way to get attention, but is it the most effective one, when all is said and done?

 I do, however, very much admire those people doing sustainable, happy-pig style farming; and those who manage to live a meatless and fishless life, I admire even more.

 Some modern-day farmers aim not to change the world’s longest ingrained cultures, but to make the animals they’re caring for have a happier life, a more natural free-roaming grazing lifestyle, and a less-suffering end. (c) 2019

-And let’s face it – it’s the industrialisation of farming – especially in relation to a serious over population problem that should be everyone’s concern – that has led to the degree of animal harms in the first place (and profitability and market pressures).
-There are many systemic and inter-related issue to consider.
+And let’s face it – it’s the industrialization of farming – especially in relation to a serious overpopulation problem that should be everyone’s concern – that has led to the degree of animal harms in the first place (and profitability and market pressures).
+There are many systemic and inter-related issues to consider.
 Overpopulation being one long ignored factor, traffic congestion another (where were all the bicycles, and what’s up with the rented vans?), food modifications and nutritional effects yet another concern.
 Sure, the relationships between animals and people DO need to change, and some of what’s going on IS alarming.